atidyshirt/University/COSC264/notes.md

 ##### Frequency Division Multiple Access (FDMA)

-A channel's bandwidth is sumdivided into _N sub-channels_
+A channel's bandwidth is subdivided into _N sub-channels_

 Between the sub-channels and at the fringe of the channel there are _guard bands_:

-- Reduction of adjecent-channel interference, robustness against imperfect frequency synchronization
+- Reduction of adjacent-channel interference, robustness against imperfect frequency synchronization

 A sub-channel is _exclusively_ assigned to a station _i_ on a longer-term basis for transmission of data, **no other station is allowed to transmit on this channel**.